 The bottom line?
 Convenience has never been more of a priority.

 So, with all that in mind, our goal is not to give you a postpartum diet that is impossible to follow.

 Let’s rather talk about how you can realistically make nutritious food a part of your diet so that you feel your best.

-- What is the best diet for postpartum?
+- What is the best diet after pregnancy?